FD84/hello-world/README.md

 # hello-world
 Just another repository

+Hello peeps

-about to start a web developing class. help?
+I'm about to start a web developing class.
+Should be fun, except I am a little lost.